Hube2/contact-form-7-dynamic-select-extension/README.md

   * It is too difficult to use for my average client
   * It does not support the features my clients want
   * The authour of CF7 makes too many backwards compatibility breaking changes
+  * I simply do not have time to keep up with maintenence for plugins I no longer use

+These plugins do have users and are usefull for those that use CF7 and I'd rather someone else takes them over than let them die.

 The 3 plugins involved are:
 * At WP